FUZZY MATCHING IN EXCEL: SOLUTIONS FOR MAC USERS

 - Perform advanced fuzzy lookups: Merge disparate datasets, such as combining customer lists with slight name variations.

-- Identify and remove duplicate entries: Detect and eliminate redundant records, even with minor variations in names or addresses, preventing data integrity issues.
+- Identify and remove duplicate entries: Detect and eliminate redundant records, even with minor variations, preventing data integrity issues.

-- Clean and standardize messy data: Transform inconsistent entries e.g. "New York", "NY", "NYC" into a single, standardized format, ensuring data uniformity.
+- Clean and standardise messy data: Transform inconsistent entries like "New York", "NY" and "NYC" into a single, uniform format.

-- Automate data matching processes: Schedule recurring matching tasks to run automatically, saving you significant time and effort by freeing up valuable time for analysis.
+- Automate data matching processes: Schedule recurring matching tasks to run automatically, saving significant time and effort.

 Regardless of the tool you choose, following these best practices will ensure better and more reliable results:

-- Clean Your Data First: Before matching, use data cleaning tools to remove extra spaces, standardize case and remove irrelevant punctuation.
+- Clean Your Data First: Before matching, use data cleaning tools to remove extra spaces, standardise case and remove irrelevant punctuation.
 This reduces unnecessary variations.

 - Test with a Small Sample: Before running a fuzzy match on your entire dataset, test it on a small, representative sample to ensure the settings and threshold are correct.